Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Experiments

-\item \textbf{Average Probability Loyalty $L_p$. }\cite{mirzadeh2020improved} It's first proposed to measure the performance of model compression of BERT\cite{devlin2018bert}.
+\item \textbf{Average Probability Loyalty $L_p$}\cite{mirzadeh2020improved}.
+It's first proposed to measure the performance of model compression of large pretrained language models.
 The probability loyalty measures the robustness of the learned distribution by the student model.
 It's calculated by

 where $D_{\mathrm{JS}}(P \| Q)$ is the JS divergence between the distributions of $P$ and $Q$.

 \end{itemize}